DIE-Bonn/MatomoTracking/README.md

 2. Place the plugin’s Go source code files in this directory:

     - main.go (contains the plugin logic).
+    - .traefik.yml (meta file for loading the plugin)
     - Other necessary Go files (if any).

     Here's an example structure